mugoweb/mugo_wkhtmltopdf/README.md

 Note:

-    The extension in the SiteURL site.ini setting to generate the pdf.
+    The extension uses the SiteURL in site.ini setting to generate the pdf, please make sure it is correct pointing to the current host url.

 Installing wkhtmltopdf on CentOS
 --------------------------------